 Plus, Neil Patel found that long-form copy positioned better, plus provided a higher conversion rate and better-quality leads.

-It’s true that long copy can clunk — but, that’s true of any poorly-written page.
+Long copy can indeed clunk and be visually overwhelming.
+But, that’s true of any poorly-written page.
 As Seth Godin says, “Please, give me something long (but make it worth my time.)”

-– Tighten up your writing.
 Godin may write a 150-word post one day and a 1,500-word post the next.
 And that’s OK.
 Either way, his word count represents how long it takes to get his point across – and no more.
-Don’t “fluff up” a page just to meet a certain word-count requirement.

 Finally, think about this when you’re writing the copy: